awslabs/aws-icons-for-plantuml/scripts/README.md

     * Non-matching files be set to Uncategorized with default `Target` and `Color` settings.
 5. For each file, the source PNG will be resized, preserving transparency if set.
 6. A PlantUML sprite is generated.
-7. In addition to single AWS services PUML files, also a combined PUML file, nameds `all.puml`, is created for each category.
+7. In addition to single AWS services PUML files, a combined PUML file, named `all.puml`, is created for each category.

 8. A markdown table with all AWS services,  image/icon, and the PUML name is generated.